dannymcculloch/CFMIP24/README.md

 - Vertical profile differences for EP and WP
 - A 3D rendering of the dataset made with PyVista

-For any questions or comments - just get in contact!
+For any questions or comments - just get in contact at dm575@exeter.ac.uk!

 3D render available for download [here](https://github.com/dannymcculloch/geovista_figures/blob/main/scene-export.html)